-Clinical Professor of Law and Director of Clinical Programs, and Director of the Lewis B. Puller, Jr. Veterans Benefits Clinic, William & Mary Law School
+Vice Dean, Clinical Professor of Law, Director of Clinical Programs, and Co-Director of the Lewis B. Puller, Jr. Veterans Benefits Clinic

 Areas of Specialization

-Veterans Law; Clinical Legal Education; Special Access to Justice; Education Law; Negotiation; Legal Writing; Practice of Law; Professional Responsibility
+Veterans Law; Clinical Legal Education; Access to Justice and Special Education; Education Law; Negotiation; Legal Writing; Practice of Law; Professional Responsibility

 Representative Professional Activities and Achievements

-Patricia Roberts directs William & Mary Law School's Lewis B. Puller, Jr. Veterans Benefits Clinic, a clinic she helped to create and support since its inception in 2008.
-As Director of Clinical Programs, she is responsible for managing eight clinics and a center at the law school, five of which are in-house programs started under her leadership.
-Patricia is a Commissioner on the American Bar Association’s (ABA) Veterans Legal Services Initiative, and serves as Chair of their Access to Legal Services subcommittee.
-She is the inaugural Chair of the Board of Directors of the National Law School Veterans Clinic Consortium, and an appointed member of the Association of American Law Schools (AALS) Clinical Legal Education Committee.
-Patricia was elected to the Virginia Law Foundation Fellows Class of 2016, and in 2015 was selected as one of the Influential Women of Virginia by Virginia Lawyers Weekly.
-She also serves as a member of Virginia’s Access to Justice Pro Bono Coordinating Consortium, and is a past Vice Chair of the Military & Veterans Health Law Task Force, Health Law Section of the ABA.
-Patricia is the creator of Military Mondays, a program that provides advice and counsel to veterans in Starbucks’ locations across the country.
-She regularly speaks and writes on veterans’ law and access to justice topics, and provides assistance to other law schools, bar associations and pro bono attorneys and advocates on setting up veterans’ clinics and Military Mondays nationwide.
-Patricia testified before the Department of Veterans Affairs Advisory Committee on Disability Compensation, and has presented before the Ninth Circuit Judicial Conference, the Court of Appeals for Veterans Claims Twelfth Judicial Conference, the American Psychological Association, and numerous clinical and law school conferences focused on veterans issues and access to justice.
-She is a graduate of Phillips Exeter Academy, Randolph-Macon Woman's College and William & Mary Law School; she practiced law for eight years before returning to work at William & Mary in a variety of administrative roles, including Associate Dean, and was appointed to the faculty in 2008.
+tty Roberts serves as Vice Dean of William & Mary Law School and co-directs its Lewis B. Puller, Jr. Veterans Benefits Clinic, a clinic she helped to create and support since its inception in 2008.
+As Director of Clinical Programs, she is also responsible for managing nine clinics and a center at the law school, six of which are in-house programs started under her leadership.
+Patricia is a member of the Virginia State Bar Section on the Education of Lawyers Board of Governors, and a member of the Veterans Law Committee of the Legal Services Project of the American Academy of Arts and Sciences.
+She also serves as a member of Virginia’s Access to Justice Pro Bono Coordinating Consortium.
+In addition to serving as founding and past president of the Board of Directors of the National Law School Veterans Clinic Consortium, she served as a member of the ABA’s Veterans Legal Services Commission, chairing its Access to Legal Services working group.
+Her teaching and programmatic interests include access to justice, legal education, veterans’ law, professional responsibility, alternative dispute resolution, and special education.
+She is a Fellow of both the American Bar Foundation and the Virginia Law Foundation.
+In 2015 she was selected as one of the Influential Women of Virginia by Virginia Lawyers Weekly.
+She is the creator of Military Mondays, a program that provides advice and counsel to veterans in Starbucks’ locations across the country.
+Patricia is a frequent contributor to the media and often speaks on veterans’ law topics.
+She is a graduate of Phillips Exeter Academy, Randolph-Macon Woman's College & William & Mary Law School; she practiced law for eight years before returning to work at William & Mary.

 In the News